-For those who want to make substitutes for kombu dashi from scratch instead of just buying seasonings like the above.
+The last 2 substitutes are for those who want to make substitutes for kombu dashi from scratch instead of just buying seasonings like the above.

 To make bonito soup stock, you need plenty, good quality dried bonito shavings.
 But there is easier way to make it at home so easy.

 The ingredients are just 2: the pack of dried bonito shavings which is commercially available and hot water.